pudly/schmopera-hugo/content/articles/album-review-all-who-wander.md

 date = "2016-11-12T15:51:00+00:00"
 lastmod = "2016-11-29T10:12:00+00:00"
 publishDate = "2016-11-29T09:43:00+00:00"
-short_description = "\"Sure, I didn't grow up in a gypsy camp,\" says Barton of Dvořák's songs, \"but I do have fond memories of playing music around a bonfire with family and dancing.
+short_description = "&quot;Sure, I didn&#039;t grow up in a gypsy camp,&quot; says Barton of Dvořák&#039;s songs, &quot;but I do have fond memories of playing music around a bonfire with family and dancing.
 I treasure my memories of family members teaching me the songs of where I come from.
-I identify with trying to find myself, and wanting to walk/dance/boogie down to the beat of my own drum.\"" slug = "album-review-all-who-wander" title = "Album review: All Who Wander"
+I identify with trying to find myself, and wanting to walk/dance/boogie down to the beat of my own drum.&quot;" slug = "album-review-all-who-wander" title = "Album review: All Who Wander"
 +++